Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 • TDM type system — architecturally locked.
 Type semantics are the product; partners do not edit them.

-Email contact@detronyx.com with subject line Design Partner — [Your Company].
 We respond to every qualified inquiry within 5 business days.
+The pre-tapeout window is short by design.

 Igor Peer